Treatment Guidelines for Lung Cancer

 What are the NCCN Guidelines?

 The National Comprehensive Cancer Network® (NCCN®) offers clinical practice guidelines that are developed by experts on cancer.
 The cancer treatment guidelines are comprehensive and current.
 They are meant to help you when you talk with your doctor about your lung cancer treatment options.
 These guidelines do not replace the expertise and clinical judgment of your doctor.
-See the guidelines here.
+See the guidelines for non-small cell lung cancer and small cell lung cancer (which requires you to register for a free account to view).

 Sometimes a particular lung cancer treatment is not included in the NCCN Guidelines.
 This means that there is not strong enough scientific evidence at this time to support using it as part of standard lung cancer treatment practice.
 There may be ongoing clinical trials to determine whether the lung cancer treatment works.
 Clinical trials have made many new treatments available.
 Some may provide treatment that is not available outside of the trial.